 Does insurance cover EMDR?
 Yes, health insurance typically covers EMDR, especially if other forms of therapy are covered.
 At Corner Canyon we will be able to verify if your insurance covers EMDR therapy for part of our trauma treatment program.

-While Corner Canyon is based in Utah, we work with EMDR clients from all over the United States.
+Corner Canyon is based in Utah and offers EMDR Therapy in our inpatient treatment center.
+We also work with EMDR clients from all over the United States.
 Our inpatient EMDR treatment center is here to help resolve and heal past trauma.
 To learn more about Eye Movement Desensitization and Reprocessing, contact us today.